 HR professionals must be able to identify potential leaders and capable specialists within the organization.
 However, most organizations tend to overlook the importance of employee development in succession planning.
 By investing in its employees, an organization will be able to secure a pipeline of talent for succession purposes.

 Employee development involves upskilling employees and helping them sharpen their skills.
-With a HRM system from IQDynamics, HR professionals will be able to identify potential leaders within the organization and earmark them for further training, and plan for the best successor.
+With an HRM system from IQDynamics, HR professionals will be able to identify potential leaders within the organization earmark them for further training, and plan for the best successor.

 This is done via a two-stage approach, with the first stage being performance appraisal.
-During this stage, the IQDynamics’ HRM system provides HR professionals with a series of templates that enables them to accurately gauge the performance of said employee.
-This templates cover a series of criteria such as project appraisals and daily job functions which enables the HR professional to develop a complete picture of said employee’s performance.
+During this stage, IQ Dynamics’ HRM system provides HR professionals with a series of templates that enable them to accurately gauge the performance of said employee.
+These templates cover a series of criteria such as project appraisals and daily job functions which enables the HR professional to develop a complete picture of said employee’s performance.

 Succession planning is crucial for the long-term survival and growth of the organization.